ChukwuemekaOkobi/Nodejs-TourApplication/README.md

-Tour application implemented using Node JS and MongoDB
+Tour management application implemented using Node JS and MongoDB